imdone/imdone-core/backlog/stories/If-a-branch-already-exists-for-the-story-I-want-to-start,-check-it-out-before-making-any-changes-to-the-tasks/tasks/Test-by-swithing-to-master-and-start-a-task.md

-## #DOING Test by swithing to master and start a task
+## #DONE Test by swithing to master and start a task
 <!--
 #task
 created:2023-10-07T19:31:07.749Z